Bench Pogba: Van de Beek a better option for Man Utd's midfield than fatigued Frenchman | Goal.com

 With Solskjaer’s side lacking sharpness and full fitness, having only just returned to training a couple of weeks earlier, they didn't have the requisite energy and dynamism to deal with the home side’s low block and aggressive press.

-In the past, Solskjaer hasn't had a plan B, a player he believes coming off the bench and altering the flow of a game.
+In the past, Solskjaer hasn't had a plan B, a player he believes is capable of coming off the bench and altering the flow of a game.
 His insistence on sticking with the same players week in, week out, was, therefore, understandable.

 He had no such excuse on Saturday, though, with a £35 million ($46m) summer signing sat freezing in the stands.